respeaker/get_started_with_respeaker/docs/ReSpeaker_Core_V2/avs_guide.md

 ![](/img/aus-2.png)

+Now you can close the VNC client.
+The following commands can be executed in the SSH (If you prefer the VNC desktop, the terminal in VNC desktop also works).

 ### Alexa Tap to Play

 ```
 respeaker@v2:~$ ~/.local/bin/alexa-tap
 ```

 Wait until you see `on_ready` in the log printing.
 Press `enter` and talk to Alexa.

 ### Alexa Hands-Free via snowboy